dieterich-lab/rp-bp/docs/installation.md

 So that directory must be in the `$PATH`.
 This can be accomplished by adding a line like `export PATH=$HOME/local/bin:$PATH` in the file `.bashrc` on Ubuntu.

+**N.B.
+It is very important that pip and wheel are upgraded!**

+N.B.
+The `--user` option can also be given to pip3 for installation within the user's home directory.
+The installation is then compatible with system-wide python3 installations without requiring sudo access.

 ```python
 ### Lines to add to .bashrc